OpenPymeMx/ProxyPoS/INSTALL.md

     SUBSYSTEM=="usb", ATTRS{idVendor}=="1a2b", ATTRS{idProduct}=="1a2b", MODE="0664", GROUP="dialout"

 Replace idVendor and idProduct hex numbers with the ones that you got from the step #1.
-Note that you can either, add yourself to "dialout" group, or use another group you already belongs instead "dialout" and set it in the GROUP parameter in the above rule.

 4. Restart udev